microsoft/playwright/docs/src/codegen.md

 Use the **clear** button to clear the code to start recording again.
 Once finished close the Playwright inspector window or stop the terminal command.

-To learn more about generating tests check out or detailed guide on [Codegen](./codegen.md).

 ### Generating locators
 You can generate [locators](/locators.md) with the test generator.